Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/container.md

 # Container

-The container CSS class wraps all your main application content:
+The container CSS class wraps all of your main application content:

 <CodeHighlighter
 source={`<div class="rn-container">